paullalonde/macos-parallels-gitlab-golang-executor-vms/README.md

 It starts with a *base* VM (see below), and performs the following actions:

 - Installs golang 1.16 and related tools.
-- Creates a `gitlab-executor` user with a known password.
+- Creates a `gitlab-executor` account with a known password.
   The user is not privileged (i.e. it's not an Adminstrator).
   This is the user under which Gitlab CI jobs will run.
+- Creates a custom keychain for the `gitlab-executor` account.
 - Installs some golang packages in the context of the `gitlab-executor` user.

 This executor cannot run Gitlab jobs directly;